The Euro-PCT Application Procedure

 3. submit any further amendments to the specification to address objections raised in the supplementary European Search Report

 Only after these stages have been performed will the application proceed to substantive Examination.
-The communications under rules Rule 161(2) and Rule 70(2) respectively may each be waived to accelerate the procedure, though this is not generally preferred.
+The communication under rules Rule 161(2) and that under Rule 70(2) may each be waived to accelerate the procedure, though this is not often utilised.

 Entering the European regional phase where the International Searching Authority was the EPO

 For a typical PCT application, filed 12 months after a priority-establishing application, entry into the European regional phase requires payment of the filing fee, the designation fee and the examination fee all together.
+Where the PCT application is published in a language other than English, French or German, a translation of the specification must also be submitted on entry to the European regional phase.
 The first renewal fee is not due for another 5 months (24 months from the filing date) but can also be paid on filing for simplicity.
-The search fee is not required because the EPO has already conducted a search for this application in its capacity as the International Searching Authority.
+The search fee is not required because the EPO has already conducted the search for this application in its capacity as the International Searching Authority.
 The International Search Report takes the place of the European Search Report.
-Where the PCT application is published in a language other than English, French or German, a translation of the specification must also be submitted on entry to the European regional phase.

-The application then proceeds to substantive Examination.
-The communication under rules Rule 161(1) may be waived to accelerate the procedure, though this is not generally preferred.
+The application then proceeds to substantive examination.
+The communication under Rule 161(1) may be waived to accelerate the procedure, though this is generally not utilised.

 Publication